Schoonology/discovery/README.md

 Creates a new instance of Registry with the provided `options`.

-The Registry is the cornerstone of the SuperCluster Discovery system.
+The Registry is the cornerstone of Discovery.
 Each node in the cluster is expected to have at least one Registry, with that Registry being responsible for one or more local Services.
 Its Manager, in turn, synchronizes the Registry's understanding of the cluster and its remotely-available Services.

 #### destroy `registry.destroy()`